 - Objectivity: Avoid subjective references like “I am smart, hardworking, confident, etc.” No need to mention something which is expected, by default, of a candidate.

-Let your CV shine and you are already a step closer to your software testing job.
+Let your resume shine and you are already a step closer to your software testing job.
 Good Luck!